Skip to content

 Heat obturator in oven per manufacturer timing

-Follow the exact heating time for the selected size.
+The exact heating time for the selected size should be followed.
 Overheating degrades the GP.

 4